ShayHill/article_install_vim_in_windows/README.md

 nnoremap <leader>_ :%s/\s\+$//g<CR>
 ```

-These settings and mappings will apply to all filetypes, but can be overwritten with file-specific settings in the `after/ftplugin` folder.
+These settings and mappings will apply to all filetypes, but can be overwritten with file-specific settings in the `~\vimfiles\after\ftplugin` folder.

 # gVim Configuration

-gv:We're going to do some light configuration in gVim, less to configure it, more to walk through a few concepts.
+We're going to do some light configuration in gVim, less to configure it, more to walk through a few concepts.

 If you are running gVim, gVim will read an additional configuration file, `gvimrc`, after reading you `vimrc`.
 Open `gvimrc` in gVim.